cordlandwehr/kettle/README.md

 * vcsGitSubmodules: true/false, enables git submodule updates if vcs is Git
 * vcsUrl: url to resository
 * buildSystem: cmake (currently only option)
+* makeArguments: any list of arguments to be appended to the make call (eg. "-j4")
+* cmakeArguments: any list of arguments to be appended to the cmake call